 David Condon is the Editorial Director at PBS Nova Labs, a free online platform from the producers of PBS’s flagship science series that engages teens in authentic scientific exploration through games and interactives.
 On the broadcast side, David develops new programs for NOVA.
 Among his credits are major specials including The Elegant Universe, Einstein’s Big Idea, This Emotional Life, Making Stuff, Life Beyond Earth, The Fabric of the Cosmos, Making North America, School of the Future, and Prediction by the Numbers.
 An honors graduate of Harvard University, David lives in Newton, MA, with his wife and three children.

-Matt Gadbury (Research Assistant) is a PhD student in Educational Psychology at the University of Illinois at Urbana-Champaign.
+Matt Gadbury (Research Lead) is a PhD student in Educational Psychology at the University of Illinois at Urbana-Champaign.
 Within the area of games and design, Matt examines the effects of developing interest on learner motivation, memory, and knowledge.
 He has experience designing educational games in the social sciences and is currently looking at what design principles can best support development of games for triggering interest in STEM.
 Prior to joining the team, Matt worked for the University of Illinois’ office of Global Education and Training for 9 years, securing funding and developing customized educational programs for students and leaders from abroad.

 K. Ann Renninger, PhD | Eugene M. Lang Research Professor